AnomalyInnovations/toolbeam-cli/README.md

   Tools run natively on iOS or Android without any additional setup.

++ **Simple Notification API**

+  Send iOS or Android notifications to your tools using our simple notification API.

++ **Mobile Specific Form Fields**

+  Form fields designed for mobile including geolocation, image, and video.

 + **Instant Updates**

   Updates made via the CLI are reflected immediately on your phone.

-+ **Simple Notification API**

-  Send iOS or Android notifications to your tools using our simple notification API.

 + **Share via a Link**